Teaism

 Teaism has a rich history and philosophy that has been influenced by various cultural, religious, and artistic traditions.
 It has also inspired literature, poetry, and other forms of artistic expression.
 In many East Asian countries, teaism is considered an important part of the cultural heritage and continues to be practiced as a way of connecting with nature, oneself, and others.

-When tea is more than a drink and the tea ceremony is understood and practiced to foster harmony in humanity, promote harmony with nature, discipline the mind, quiet the heart, and attain the purity of enlightenment, the art of tea becomes teaism.
-The term "chadao" has two words, the first being 'tea' and the second the Chinese loanword tao/dao/道, native suffix -ism (also Japanese: 主義), and could thus be read as 'teaism'.
-Another, more literal reading of the word is the 'way of tea' (茶 tea and 道 way), comparable with for example 弓道; the way of the bow.
-The term can be used to describe tea ceremony as the interests in tea culture and studies and pursued over time with self-cultivation.
+When tea becomes more than a beverage, and the art of tea ceremony is embraced as a means to foster harmony among humanity, promote a connection with nature, discipline the mind, calm the heart, and achieve the purity of enlightenment, it becomes what is known as "teaism."
+The term "chadao" combines two words - 'tea' and the Chinese loanword 'tao/dao/道,' along with the native suffix "-ism" (also in Japanese: 主義), and can be interpreted as 'teaism.'
+Another interpretation is the 'way of tea' (茶 tea and 道 way).

 Teaism is related to teamind.
 A sense of focus and concentration while under the influence of great tasting tea.
 A Teaist, or Chajin/茶人, is a person who performs or enjoys the art of tea and Teaism.